ozgurcemozgen06/yolo11_tensorrt/README.md

 ## Notes
 - INT8 calibration used `val` split with fraction 1.0 and `imgsz=640`.
 - Engines exported with `batch=1` (static) and `dynamic=False`.

+**Background note:** See [docs/TensorRT_Summary.md](docs/TensorRT_Summary.md) for a concise overview of TensorRT’s workflow, precision modes, calibration, and how we used it in this repo.